uelkerd/SAMO--DL/website/API_SETUP.md

 - Verify the API service is running and accessible

 ### Rate Limiting
-- The API has rate limits (100 requests per minute)
+- The API has rate limits (300 requests per minute in production)
+- Rate limits may vary by environment - check your deployment configuration
 - If you hit rate limits, the demo will show mock data
 - Wait for the rate limit to reset before trying again
+- Rate limit headers are included in responses for monitoring

 ### Fallback Mode
 - If the API is unavailable, the demo will automatically use mock data